 There are several social problems that are persisting in our country; lack of women empowerment and water shortage are prominent among them.
 While these two are different social and environmental issues, let us consider a possibility where these two major issues are cobbled together and their effects are nullified.
 For instance, underprivileged women find their own way to save the environment, which empowers them and at the same time, tackle the environmental issues that we face.

 ’Eco-feminism’ is a term coined by a French writer Francoise d’Eaubonne in 1974.
-The word has a significance in today’s scenario, which basically comprises two words – ecology and feminism, i.e. how women can positively impact the environment.
-Vandana Shiva is the pioneer who established a homegrown brand of Ecofeminism in India, which believes women have always been the key to solve many of our societal problems, environmental protection is one of them.
+The word has significance in today’s scenario, which basically comprises two words – ecology and feminism, i.e. how women can positively impact the environment.
+Vandana Shiva is the pioneer who established a homegrown brand of Ecofeminism in India, which believes women have always been the key for solving many of our societal problems, and environmental protection is one of them.
 Here are a few recent interesting trends where village women are taking the lead in ecological conservation and in turn building the momentum for Ecofeminism:

 MP village women dig their own well

 Langoti may be an odd name for a village, but such a village exists In the Khandwa district of Madhya Pradesh.
 Just like any other backward village, this village too has an unjust system of separation of upper castes and Dalits.
 The Dalit part of the Langoti village had no access to water, making the lives of those underprivileged people miserable especially for women, who like other women in different parts of our country had to fetch water from long distances.